 Myth 5: Asbestos in Talcum Powder Causes Ovarian Cancer

-Johnson & Johnson has lost all but one talc lawsuit since 2013 over the decades-long debate connecting talc and ovarian cancer.
-Baby powder cancer news seems to break every several months, renewing fears over the use of talc for feminine hygiene, and rekindling the arguments over which studies are correct, and which are flawed.
+Johnson & Johnson has lost all but one talcum powder lawsuit since 2013 (though they have successfully appealed 2 verdicts) over the decades-long debate connecting talc and ovarian cancer.
+Headlines seem to break every several months, renewing fears over the use of talc-based powders for feminine hygiene, and rekindling the arguments over which studies are correct, and which are flawed.

 One theory that has been posited in the past is that ovarian cancer can be caused by asbestos fibers found in the talcum powder.
 However, this has not been proven, and cosmetic-grade talcum powder has been required by the U.S. Food & Drug Administration (FDA) to be free of asbestos for a number of years now.
 Nonetheless, women who use talcum powder on their genital areas have still developed ovarian cancer – and talc particles have even been found in ovarian tumors, suggesting a direct connection.